kellan/laughingmeme/_posts/asides/2003-08-23-open-source-software-runs-counter-to-the-mission-of-wipo-which-is-to-promote-intellectual-property-rights.md

 ---
 id: 1669
-title: '&#8220;Open-source software runs counter to the mission of WIPO, which is to promote intellectual-property rights.&#8221;'
+title: '"Open-source software runs counter to the mission of WIPO, which is to promote intellectual-property rights."'
 date: '2003-08-23T00:46:11+00:00'
 author: Kellan
 layout: post